arifislam007/microservice-demo-docker/README.md

 - shippingservice

 Now Create environment file in you project direcoty for up all the servcie and dependency.
 Also all container releted on the project will run on a different network in docker.
-In my case I run on demo network. create an env file for frontend service with the following content in the file:
+In my case I run on demo network. create an env file for running all container service with the following content in the file:

 PRODUCT_CATALOG_SERVICE_ADDR=productcatalogservice:3550